Lancaster Township in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the Former U.S. Presidents: #15 James Buchanan, and the National Historic Landmarks series lists.
 A significant historical year for this entry is 1935.

 Location.
 40° 2.596′ N, 76° 19.848′ W. Marker is near Lancaster, Pennsylvania, in Lancaster County.
 It is in Lancaster Township.
-Marker is at the intersection of Marietta Avenue (Pennsylvania Route 23) and N President Avenue, on the right when traveling east on Marietta Avenue.
+It is at the intersection of Marietta Avenue (Pennsylvania Route 23) and N President Avenue, on the right when traveling east on Marietta Avenue.
 Touch for map.
 Marker is at or near this postal address: 1120 Marietta Ave, Lancaster PA 17603, United States of America.
 Touch for directions.

-shouting distance of this marker); The Front (North Façade) of Wheatland (within shouting distance of this marker); The Privy (within shouting distance of this marker); a different marker also named Privy (within shouting distance of this marker); The Frog Pond & West Meadow (about 300 feet away, measured in a direct line); Corn Milling Stones (about 300 feet away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: The Outbuildings (a few steps from this marker); The Back (South Faηade) of Wheatland (within shouting distance of this marker); Smokehouse / Icehouse (within shouting distance of this marker); The Front (North Faηade) of Wheatland (within shouting distance of this marker); The Privy (within shouting distance of this marker); a different marker also named Privy (within shouting distance of this marker); The Frog Pond & West Meadow (about 300 feet away, measured in a direct line); Corn Milling Stones (about 300 feet away).
 Touch for a list and map of all markers in Lancaster.

 Also see . . .